An adaptive rectangular mesh administration and refinement technique with application in cancer invasion models

-For 2D (or higher) cases though, a series of additional numerical difficulties arise.
-For example, the nature of the models in hand lead to the use of FV methods over discretization meshes with \textit{rectangle cells}, which when combined with h-refinement techniques lead to \textit{hanging nodes} in the meshes.
+In this perspective, one of the aims of our work is to apply AMR to models that describe the \textit{first stage in cancer metastasis} ---and one of the \textit{hallmarks of cancer}--- the invasion of the \textit{extracellular matrix} (ECM)~\cite{hanahan2011hallmarks}.
+The models we consider in this work are typically \textit{advection-reaction-diffusion} (ARD) systems where the involved quantities are represented by their macroscopic densities.
+The dynamics that their solutions exhibit can be complex and their numerical treatment is challenging, and hence, AMR is seen as an important tool.
+A 1D application of AMR---in particular \textit{h-refinement}---in a \textit{Finite Volume} (FV) method for such a system has been studied in our previous work \cite{Kol-Kat-Sfak-Hel-Luk.2014}.
+There, we demonstrated a significant improvement in accuracy and efficiency when AMR was employed.
+For 2D (or higher dimensional) cases however, a series of additional numerical difficulties arise.
+For example, the nature of these particular cancer invasion models promotes the use of FV methods over meshes with \textit{rectangular cells}, which when combined with h-refinement techniques lead to \textit{hanging nodes}.
 This complicates significantly the computation of the advection and, most notably, of the diffusion components of the system.
-In the literature, 2D \textit{convection-diffusion} problems have been resolved by AMR techniques augmenting other than FV methods, see e.g. \cite{MacKenzie.2012} and the references therein.
+In the literature, 2D \textit{convection-diffusion} problems have been previously solved by FV methods augmented by AMR techniques, see e.g.~\cite{MacKenzie.2012} and the references therein.